weaveworks/clusters-config/docs/request-cluster.md

 # Weave Gitops Core
 kubectl port-forward -n flux-system svc/ww-gitops-weave-gitops 9001:9001
 ```
+**WARNING: Please don't change port 9001 because this is the port used by dex for authentication.**

 ### Authenticate using dex:
   1. Add dex to your `/etc/hosts`.